Aliases for CDK2 Gene

-CDK2 (Cyclin-Dependent Kinase 2) is a Protein Coding gene.
-Diseases associated with CDK2 include Glioblastoma and Retinal Cancer.
-Among its related pathways are Packaging Of Telomere Ends and Cell Cycle Checkpoints.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is CDK4.
+CDK2 (Cyclin Dependent Kinase 2) is a Protein Coding gene.
+Diseases associated with CDK2 include Breast Cancer and Retinal Cancer.
+Among its related pathways are Meiosis and Oocyte meiosis.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is CDK3.

 UniProtKB/Swiss-Prot for CDK2 Gene